ibm-cloud-docs/BlockStorage/managing-block-storage.md

 You can view a summary the key information for the selected storage LUN including extra snapshot and replication capabilities that were added to the storage.

 1. Click **Storage**, **{{site.data.keyword.blockstorageshort}}**.
-2. Click the appropriate LUN Name from the list.
+2. Click the appropriate Volume name from the list.

 Alternatively, you can use the following command in SLCLI.
 ```